nextcloud/documentation/admin_manual/maintenance/update.rst

    installations that have less data and fewer users, and for admins who do not have shell access, for example on a hosted server.
-Larger installations should update ownCloud with their Linux package managers or manually upgrade, and then complete the update with the ``occ --upgrade`` command, which is in the ``owncloud`` directory.
+Larger installations should update ownCloud with their Linux package managers or manually upgrade, and then complete the update with the ``occ upgrade`` command, which is in the ``owncloud`` directory.
 Run ``occ --help`` to see complete command options.